Greenpoint Terminal Market

 • Markets and fairs

 The Brooklyn Flea is undoubtedly one of the most popular flea markets to hit in NYC if you're looking for the best selection of throwback wares and records, which you certainly wouldn’t find in just any vintage clothing store or record store in the city.
-The food selection is also top-notch since the creators also operate one of the city’s best food markets: Smorgasburg.
-The Brooklyn Flea DUMBO kicks off the weekend of April 1 and 2, 2023, from 10am-5pm.
-Brooklyn Flea also operates in Chelsea year-round on Saturdays and Sundays, 8am-4pm.
+The food selection and full bar are also top-notch since the creators also operate one of the city’s best food markets: Smorgasburg.
+The Brooklyn Flea DUMBO is happening every Saturday and Sunday (weather permitting) from 10am–5pm.
+Brooklyn Flea also operates in Chelsea year-round on Saturdays and Sundays, 8am–5pm.

 • Shopping